0ooops/Distributed-File-System/InitSpec.md

    - Periodically communicates with chunkservers in HeartBeat messages to give instructions and collect state

  - Chunkserver
+   - Chunk size is 64MB.

  - Client
+   - First, using the ﬁxed chunk size, the client translates the ﬁle name and byte oﬀset speciﬁed by the application into a chunk index within the ﬁle.
+Then, it sends the master a request containing the ﬁle name and chunk index.
+The master replies with the corresponding chunk handle and locations of the replicas.
+The client caches this information using the ﬁle name and chunk index as the key.

+ - Operation log
+   - The operation log contains a historical record of critical metadata changes
+   - The master checkpoints its state whenever the log grows beyond a certain size.

+#### Consistency

 ### Hadoop Distributed File System ('HDFS')